 In the lab, the first step is to extract the RNA, using substances called reagents.
 Enzymes are then added to complete the reverse-transcriptase process, through which the RNA is turned into DNA.
 Technicians add more reagents that copy the DNA, as well as fluorescent dyes that indicate the presence of the SARS-CoV-2 virus.
 The sample goes through a process of heating and cooling, known as polymerase chain reaction, in a special PCR machine.
 A light-measuring instrument in the PCR machine reads the fluorescent patterns in the sample, which indicates whether the sample does or does not contain the virus.

-Generally, the RT-PCR process takes a few hours to complete, although the Food and Drug Administration (FDA) recently approved a new method that will show positive results in five minutes, and negative results in 13 minutes.
-This method, which uses a platform called ID NOW, will also allow for samples to be tested on-site, rather than being sent to a lab.
+Generally, the RT-PCR process takes a few hours to complete.
+However, in late March, the Food and Drug Administration (FDA) approved a new method that shows positive results in five minutes, and negative results in 13 minutes.
+This method, which uses a platform called ID NOW, allows for samples to be tested on-site, rather than being sent to a lab.
+In late May, Abbott, the company that designed the ID NOW rapid test, released an interim analysis of an ongoing clinical study designed to assess the test’s accuracy, after initial reports of false-negatives.

 The most common method of sample collection has been a nasopharyngeal swab, in which a long Q-tip-like swab is inserted deep into the nasal passage.
 However, the FDA is now allowing individuals to use short swabs to collect samples from the front of their nostrils.
 Samples can also be collected from an individual’s throat.